Unlawful Sex with a Minor

 Dawn Center of Hernando County — Dawn Center provides various advocacy and support services to survivors of sexual assault and their families.
 Visit this website to learn more about the services provided as well as information about domestic violence and sexual violence.
 You can also find information about community awareness, newsletters, and answers to frequently asked questions.

 Florida Statute § 943.04354 | Removal of the requirement to register as a sexual offender or sexual predator in special circumstances — View the full text of Florida’s “Romeo and Juliet” law.
 Read about all of the scenarios under which a person may be considered for removal of the requirement to register as a sexual offender or sexual predator.
 The statute establishes other requirements that may need to be complied with in order for a person to avoid being required to register as a sex offender.

 Do you think that you could be under investigation or were you already arrested in Central Florida for alleged unlawful sexual activity with a minor?
-Do not make any statement to authorities until you have first contacted Ashley M. Aulls, P.A..
+Do not make any statement to authorities until you have first contacted The Law Office of Ashley Aulls, P.A..

 Brooksville criminal defense attorney Ashley Aulls can fight to possibly get your criminal charges reduced or dismissed.
 You can have our lawyer provide a complete evaluation of your case when you call (352) 593-4115 or fill out an online contact form to take advantage of a confidential consultation.